maxigroezinger/MaskLLM-4V/README.md

 ## Quick Start

 To enable MaskLLM on your model, please replace the `nn.Linear` with [`sparsity.maskllm.MaskedLinear`](sparsity/maskllm.py).
-This can be done easily with the following code:
+This can be easily achieved with the following code snippet:
 ```python
 import sparsity
 model = sparsity.utils.replace_linear_with_(model, sparsity.maskllm.MaskedLinear, exclude=[model.head], N=2, M=4, hard=False)